tduong5/Machine_Vision/project/README.md

 6. Run `python train.py` to train the images.
     - To look at the training process: `tensorboard --logdir=log`.
     - To look at the tensorboard again, e.g. if you close the program and want to re-check it: `tensorboard --logdir=./log`
 7. Run `main.py` to now detect the face and objects using the webcam.
+   - Showing one of the image class from the OIDv4 ToolKit into the webcam will subtract 1 from the user's balance.